 Should he decide to retire from the silver screen, it looks like Hanks has his next career phase all set.

 It was written in the stars for Tom Hanks and Meg Ryan

-Fans of Hanks know him partly for his collaborations with Meg Ryan, In addition to Sleepless In Seattle (1993) and You’ve Got Mail (1998), there was the comedy romp Joe Versus the Volcano (1990).
-He also appeared in Ryan’s directorial debut Ithaca (2015).
+Fans of Tom Hanks know him partly for his collaborations with Meg Ryan, In addition to Sleepless In Seattle (1993) and You’ve Got Mail (1998), there was the comedy romp, Joe Versus the Volcano (1990).
+Hanks also appeared in Ryan’s directorial debut, Ithaca (2015).

-Their relationship is heavenly.
-Which is probably why NASA named two asteroids after them.
-12818 Tomhanks and 8353 Megryan are not only seven years apart, but “had a cosmic rendezvous when they made their closest approach to Earth in September 2011,” according to Mental Floss.
+Their relationship is heavenly, which is probably why NASA named two asteroids after them.
+12818 Tomhanks and 8353 Megryan aren’t just seven years apart, they “had a cosmic rendezvous when they made their closest approach to Earth in September 2011.”

-“I won’t deny that providence was part of us finding each other,” Hanks said in 2001 to Oprah, “but our relationship isn’t magic the way it’s shown in movies.”
+Appropriately enough for the space enthusiast, Hanks went above and beyond to make the relationship work.
+“I won’t deny that providence was part of us finding each other,” Hanks said in a 2001 interview with Oprah Winfrey, “But our relationship isn’t magic the way it’s shown in movies.”

-Though spiritual enlightenment also plays a part.
-Hanks converted to the Greek Orthodox Church, such was his dedication!
-How Stuff Works notes how he went on to produce the hit comedy My Big Fat Greek Wedding in 2002.
+Spiritual enlightenment also plays a part.
+Hanks converted to the Greek Orthodox Church for his marraige to Wilson, such was his dedication!
+Unsurprisingly, he went on to produce the hit 2002 comedy, My Big Fat Greek Wedding.